 Cognitive Dissonance In Relationships: How Contradictory Behaviors Affect Couples

-In many cases, however, cognitive dissonance can be helpful, allowing individuals and couples to tap into their values, beliefs, and desires and understand better how these things relate to their behaviors and interactions.
+In many cases, however, cognitive dissonance can be helpful, allowing individuals and couples to tap into their values, beliefs, and desires and better understand how such things relate to their behaviors and interactions.
 This journey can be enlightening and often brings couples closer together.

 If you’re eager to learn more about cognitive dissonance and how it affects you and your relationships, read on to learn the history of the theory, common examples of cognitive dissonance, and information about additional resources.